Tenbury and Bewdley Railway: Bewdley to Kidderminster loop line

 After the Tenbury and Bewdley railway was completed, there were lots of passengers travelling between stations on the line and Birmingham.
-The route to Birmingham, which included a portion of the Severn Valley Railway, connected to the line to Birmingham at a point near Hartlebury station.
-This was a roundabout way, as the distance between the SVR and the line to Birmingham was far shorter between Bewdley and Kidderminster.
-The travel time between the Wyre Forest line and Birmingham could therefore be reduced if a relatively small railway was constructed between Bewdley and Kidderminster.
+The route to Birmingham, which included a portion of the Severn Valley Railway, connected to the line to Birmingham (The Oxford Worcester and Wolverhampton railway (OWW)) at a point near Hartlebury station.
+This was a roundabout way, as the distance between the SVR and the OWW to Birmingham was shorter between Bewdley and Kidderminster, and if a line was built, these trains would no longer be required to reverse at Hartlebury, simplifying operations.
+The travel time between the Tenbury and Bewdley line and Birmingham could therefore be reduced if a relatively small railway of three miles was constructed between Bewdley and Kidderminster.
 This was referred to as the Bewdley Curve, Bewdley Loop, Kidderminster loop or Kidderminster loop line.
-It was a line of three miles between Bewdley and Kidderminster.
-After much hesitation by the GWR due to the cost, the line was opened on 1 June 1878 and enabled trains from the Tenbury direction to run direct towards Kidderminster, for Birmingham.
-This line is now preserved as part of the modern day Severn Valley Railway.
+After much hesitation by the GWR due to high costs and their ongoing amalgamation with the West Midland Railway, the line was eventually opened on 1 June 1878 and enabled trains from the Tenbury direction to run direct towards Kidderminster, for Birmingham.
+This line is now preserved as part of the modern day Severn Valley Railway, despite being constructed 16 years after the rest of the preserved line.

+Transfer to the GWR

+From 1 January 1869, the lease of the Tenbury branch was converted to outright ownership by the LNWR and GWR, under an agreement of 1 December 1868.
+A year after this, The Tenbury and Bewdley Railway company was transferred to the ownership of the Great Western Railway from 1 February 1870.